 Number Policy Supporting Policy General Policies Policy 1 The Commonwealth Heritage values of Macquarie Lightstation and its elements are the basis for conserving and managing the fabric of the place. a.
 Consider the impact of any action on the Commonwealth Heritage values of the place; b.
-Use the Significant Impact Guidelines 1.1 and 1.2, Department of Environment and Heritage, May 2006 to assist in reaching a decision about the level of impact; c.
-Consider the findings and recommendations of the draft 2018 CMP; d.
+Use the Significant Impact Guidelines 1.1 and 1.2, Department of Environment and Heritage, 2013 to assist in reaching a decision about the level of impact; c.
+Consider the findings and recommendations of the 2018 CMP; d.
 Consult the Department for informal advice before deciding whether to make a formal referral in accordance with the EPBC Act.
-Policy 2 Carry out the future conservation and adaptation of the fabric of the place in accordance with the principles of the Australia ICOMOS Charter for Places of Cultural Significance (the Burra Charter), and any revisions of the Charter that might occur in the future.
-Ensure the Burra Charter (adopted 31 October 2013) is observed in all future works carried out at Macquarie Lightstation Policy 3 Personnel skilled in disciplines of conservation practice at a professional level should continue to be engaged by the Harbour Trust as appropriate to advise on and implement conservation aspects of the place Harbour Trust capital works, leasing, events and communications teams must ensure Heritage Values are protected and conserved Policy 4 Ensure an integrated approach, and an ongoing commitment to long term conservation of Macquarie Lightstation.
-Harbour Trust capital works, leasing, events and communications teams must ensure that Heritage Values are protected and conserved Policy 5 The Statement of Cultural Significance and the rankings of significance of the individual components of the place contained in the draft CMP prepared by LSJ should be accepted as the basis for the ongoing care and use of the place. a.
-Retain as much original fabric as possible when undertaking works.b.
+Policy 2 Carry out the future conservation and adaptation of the fabric of the place in accordance with the principles of the Australia ICOMOS Charter for Places of Cultural Significance (the Burra Charter), and any revisions of the Charter that might occur in the future. a.
+Ensure the Burra Charter (adopted 31 October 2013) is observed in all future works carried out at Macquarie Lightstation Policy 3 Personnel skilled in disciplines of conservation practice at a professional level should continue to be engaged by the Harbour Trust as appropriate to advise on and implement conservation aspects of the place Harbour Trust capital works, leasing, events and communications teams must ensure Heritage Values are protected and conserved Policy 4 Ensure an integrated approach, and an ongoing commitment to long term conservation of Macquarie Lightstation. a.
+Harbour Trust capital works, leasing, events and communications teams must ensure that Heritage Values are protected and conserved b.
+Training will be provided for staff and persons undertaking works at Macquarie Lightstation, to make them familiar with the heritage, natural and cultural values of the place.
+Policy 5 The Statement of Cultural Significance and the rankings of significance of the individual components of the place contained in the CMP prepared by LSJ should be accepted as the basis for the ongoing care and use of the place. a.
+Retain as much original fabric as possible when undertaking works. b.
 Replacement fabric should be recognisable as new fabric.